phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Naming for Property values:  All `AXON/Property` instances should be declared with the suffix `Property`.
 For example, if a visible property is added, it should have the name `visibleProperty` instead of simply `visible`.
 This will help to avoid confusion with non-Property definitions.
 Identify violations by searching for regular expression "= new .*Property".

-- [ ] Properties should use type-specific subclasses where appropriate (.e.g BooleanProperty, NumberProperty, StringProperty) or provide documentation as to why they are not.
+- [ ] Properties should use type-specific subclasses where appropriate (e.g. BooleanProperty, NumberProperty, StringProperty) or provide documentation as to why they are not.

 - [ ] Are `Validator` validation options (`valueType`, `validValues`, etc...) utilized?
 These are supported in a number of core types like `Emitter` and `Property`.
 Is their presence or lack thereof properly documented?